When you hear the word balance, do you picture standing on one leg without wobbling—or holding a yoga pose without tipping over?

 Balance isn’t just about staying still—it’s about how you respond to movement.

-Reaching into the back seat of your car
+✔️ Reaching into the back seat of your car

 Why Balance Feels Harder as We Age

-Building Better Balance (Without Standing on One Leg for Hours)
+How to Build Better Balance (Without Standing on One Leg for Hours)

-Here are three simple ways to start improving your balance today:
+Here are three simple ways:

 1. Strengthen Your Foundation